bxlab/cmdb-quantbio/assignments/lab/scRNA-seq/assignment/index.md

 adata = sc.read_h5ad("filtered_clustered_data.h5")
 adata.uns['log1p']['base'] = None # This is needed due to a bug in scanpy
 ```

+To plot expression data for multiple genes, each in their own plot, pass a list of gene names to the UMAP or t-SNE plotting function using the `color` argument.
+You can also add a subplot with cluster labels by including the name `leiden` in the list passed to `color`.

 <br>

 #### **Step 3.2**: Matching genes to cell types